accounting periods tax advice London

 Accounting Periods for Corporation Tax: Everything UK Companies Need to Know

 Your company’s accounting period is the foundation of its corporate tax obligations.
 It determines which tax rates apply, when payment is due, and when your CT600 must be filed.
+If you are looking for a broader overview of how Corporation Tax works before getting into the specifics of accounting periods, start with our complete guide to understanding Corporation Tax.
 Yet many directors are unclear on how their accounting period is set, what happens if it doesn’t align with the calendar year, or how a short period affects their tax rate thresholds.

 This guide from CIGMA Accounting explains accounting periods for Corporation Tax from first principles covering the rules, the exceptions, and the practical implications for your business.